-- Operating expenditures for adult corrections increased from an estimated \$909.3 million in fiscal year (FY) 2013-14 to \$933.9 million in FY 2017-18, or by 2.7 percent. - The largest areas of expenditure growth were for pharmaceuticals and medical supplies and for contracted medical services. - The average daily operating expenditures per inmate varied substantially among adult institutions.
-Over 60 percent of the variation was explained by the number of full-time equivalent security personnel per inmate at each adult institution. - The total number of paid overtime hours increased from 1.2 million in FY 2013-14 to 1.9 million in FY 2017-18, or by 50.7 percent. - From FY 2013-14 to FY 2017-18, turnover rates for correctional officers increased from 17.8 percent to 26.1 percent, and the vacancy rate for all security positions more than doubled, growing from 6.7 percent to 14.0 percent. - The health care reports completed by correctional institutions were incomplete and inaccurate, which prevented meaningful analysis.
-DOC's use of its new electronic medical records system would enable DOC to improve management of inmate health care and potentially reduce future expenditures. - To address increasing health care expenditures, DOC has taken steps to reduce health care costs, such as purchasing pharmaceuticals, medical supplies, and dental supplies through a multi-state compact to negotiate lower prices. - In FY 2017-18, 62.8 percent of Wisconsin's total adult correctional expenditures were for personnel.
-However, the extent to which the number of inmates in DOC's institutions currently exceed their design capacities makes the objective of reducing personnel costs more challenging.
+Operating expenditures for adult corrections increased from an estimated services.
+The average daily operating expenditures per inmate varied substantially among adult institutions.
+Over 60 percent of the variation was explained by the number of full-time equivalent security personnel per inmate at each adult institution.
+The total number of paid overtime hours increased from 1.2 million in FY 2013-14 to 1.9 million in FY 2017-18, or by

+2.7 percent.
+The largest areas of expenditure growth were for pharmaceuticals and medical supplies and for contracted medical

+\$909.3 million in fiscal year (FY) 2013-14 to \$933.9 million in FY 2017-18, or by the vacancy rate for all security positions more than doubled, growing from 6.7 percent to 14.0 percent.
+The health care reports completed by correctional institutions were incomplete and inaccurate, which prevented meaningful analysis.
+DOC's use of its new electronic medical records system would enable DOC to improve management of inmate health care and potentially reduce future expenditures.
+To address increasing health care expenditures, DOC has taken steps to reduce health care costs, such as purchasing pharmaceuticals, medical supplies, and dental supplies through a multi-state compact to negotiate lower prices.